thejessicafelts/professional-projects/README.md

 ## Freelance Consulting
 ##### 2016 - Present

-Aimed to help Small Business Owners and Professional Individuals create and maintain a strong and effective presence online.
+Helping Small Business Owners and Professional Individuals create and maintain a strong and effective presence online.
 Services included digital strategy, website development, content creation and brand management, as well as a host of creative services, and the development and management of webinars and online courses...

 ### Projects -